Tight Approximation Bounds for Maximum Multi-Coverage: Introduction

 To obtain the claimed approximation ratio (which, as mentioned above, has a Poisson interpretation), one would like to use the well-known Poisson approximation for binomial distributions.
 However, this convergence statement is only asymptotic and thus will lead to an error term that will depend on the size of the problem instance and on the value of $\ell$.
 One can alternatively try to compare the two distributions using the natural notion of stochastic domination.
 It turns out that indeed a binomial distribution can be stochastically dominated by a Poisson distribution, but this again cannot be used in our setting for two reasons: there is a loss in terms of the underlying parameters (and, hence, this cannot lead to a tight approximation factor) and more importantly the inequality goes in the wrong direction.\footnote{Here, the Poisson distribution stochastically dominates the binomial.
 Hence, instead of a lower bound, we obtain an upper bound.}

 The right tool for us turns out to be the notion of \emph{convex order} between distributions.
 It expresses the property that one distribution is more ``spread'' than the other.
-While this notion has found several applications in statistics, economics, and other related fields (see \cite{bookStochOrder} and references therein), to the best of our knowledge, its use in the context of analyzing approximation algorithms is novel.
+While this notion has found several applications in statistics, economics, and other related fields (see \cite{bookStochOrder} and references therein), to the best of our knowledge, it is not a commonly used tool in the context of analyzing approximation algorithms.
 In particular, it leads to tight comparison inequalities between binomial and Poisson distributions, even in non-asymptotic regimes (see Lemma~\ref{lem:convex-order-bin-poi}).
 Overall, using this tool we are able to obtain optimal approximation guarantees for all values of $\ell$.

 We also note that our algorithmic result directly generalizes to the weighted version of maximum $\ell$-coverage and we can replace the constraint $|S| \leq k$ by a matroid constraint $S \in \mathcal{M}$; here, $\mathcal{M}$ is any matroid that admits an efficient, optimization algorithm (equivalently, any matroid whose basis polytope admits an efficient separation oracle).
 To keep the exposition simple, we conform to the unweighted case and to the cardinality constraint $|S| \leq k$ and only discuss the generalization in Section~\ref{sec:generalization}.